Marketing (with Foundation Year)

 It recently received a UWE Bristol grant to run marketing workshops for local businesses, including a re-branding project with the UWE Students' Union.

 Careers / Further study

-Bristol has a vibrant and growing marketing sector and employers highly value and recognise our course and students.
-UWE Bristol has established good links with organisations and, as a result, past graduates have secured roles in brand management, market research, direct marketing, social marketing, advertising and sports marketing with multinationals and SMEs such as the RFU, Intel and GlaxoSmithKline.
+Bristol has a vibrant and growing marketing sector and employers highly value our course and students.
+Our graduates have secured brand management, advertising and marketing roles with multinationals such as the Rugby Football Union, Intel and GlaxoSmithKline.

-Many students also take up graduate management schemes in both public and private sector, go onto further study, set up their own business or progress to teaching or research careers.
+Many students take up graduate management schemes in the public and private sector, or set up their own business.
+Others go on to further study and teaching or research careers.

 Full time course

 |Home/EU-Sandwich-Annual Full Final Year Fee||9250|

 |Home/EU-Sandwich-Annual Reduced Final Year Fee||8094|

 Indicative Additional Costs